Instructions for living a life.

 ―Mary Oliver

 Once again it is Thanksgiving week.
-The trees in my neighborhood are dropping their beautiful red, yellow, and gold foliage, the trees ready for their winter bareness to prepare to sprout again next year.
 This has been a crazy year for many reasons, and often, when things feel their bleakest, I do my best to strive for gratitude.
 I do have a lot to be thankful for.
 A job that I enjoy.
-The opportunity to purchase my own. home.
-My writing.
+A home with a million-dollar view through my bedroom window of the twinkle lights of the Las Vegas valley.
+Around my neighborhood I watch the autumn leaves drop red by rust by gold to the ground, leaving the trees their winter time to rest.
+And I’m grateful for my writing.
 And my writing.

-I’m thankful for the million-dollar view from my bedroom window that I’ll miss when it’s time to move.
-I’m thankful for baking chocolate peppermint cookies (and more thankful for eating them).
+I’m thankful for baking chocolate peppermint cookies and pumpkin chocolate chip bread (and for eating them).
 I’m thankful for a warm, snug bed when it’s cold at night.
 I’m thankful for my two furries who never cease to make me smile.
 I’m thankful that the weather in Southern Nevada has finally broken and I can wear sweaters and walk in cool-crisp air that makes me happy to be alive.
 I’m grateful that I’ve learned to seek the magic in ordinary days.
-I’ve been binging on Mary Oliver’s poetry lately, and I love how she reminds us to pay attention to the beauty everywhere around us.
+I’ve been binging on Mary Oliver’s poetry, and I love how she reminds us to pay attention to the beauty everywhere around us.
+It’s there, even when we have to search for it.

 I decided in 2023 to pursue a more deliberate life, as Thoreau beckons us to do.
 Seeking magic in ordinary days means paying attention to everything.
 Instead of always feeling like I need to have exciting experiences, I find joy in making tea and drinking it, feeling the comfort of the warm cup in my hands as I enjoy the scent of the bergamot oil.
 Seeking magic in ordinary days means living with intention as well as attention to the world around me: basking in the sweet fragrance of chocolate chip cookies as they bake, diving deeply into the worlds of the stories I read, sitting in the park enjoying the trees and the green.